Xilinx/inference-server/main/_sources/example_resnet50_cpp.rst.txt

     :language: cpp
     :dedent: 2

-Depending on what protocol you want to use to communicate with the server, you may need to start it explicitly using one of the ``proteus::Server`` object's methods.
+Depending on what protocol you want to use to communicate with the server, you may need to start it explicitly using one of the ``amdinfer::Server`` object's methods.

 For example, if you were using HTTP/REST: